 Visual Brand Element 3: Submark(s)

-A nice way to allow the flexibility to pair with typography based logos are to create a submark in a monogram fashion.
+A nice way to allow the flexibility to pair with typography-based logos are to create a submark in a monogram fashion.
 In the military world, we are used to everything becoming an acronym, so these initial letter submarks are even more familiar.

 When submarks are in a graphic form, the lines are simplified and the use of color is limited.
-This creates flexibility for your brand because the simplified items can be printed in very condensed space but are still recognizable by your target market.
+This creates flexibility for your brand because the simplified items can be printed in a very condensed space but are still recognizable by your target market.